EL-BID/SmartReader/README-EN.md

 ### How to Contribute
 ---

 We have made this code available to you and we could not be more eager to hear about your experience with it.
 Please refer to the *Issues* tab of this repository to find some examples on how you can contribute to the improvement of *SmartReader*.
-Furthermore in the section [Additional Information](#additional-information) of this document you will find a link to a blogpost about *SmartReader* in *Abierto al Público*.
+Furthermore in the section [Additional Information](#additional-information) of this document you will find a link to a blog post about *SmartReader* in *Abierto al Público*.

 ### Code of Conduct
 ---